 \subsection{Related Work}

-In this section we mainly focus on related work on \textit{reactive action planning and execution}, a class of methods that exploits reactive plans, which are stored structures that contain the behaviour of an agent.
-To begin with, Behavior Trees \cite{Colledanchise2018, Colledanchise2017} gathered increasing popularity in robotics to specify reactive behaviors.
-BTs are graphical representations for actions execution.
-The general advantage of BTs is that they are modular and can be composed in more complex higher-level behaviours, without the need to specify how different BTs relate to each other.
-They are also an intuitive representation which modularizes other architectures such as FSM and decision trees, with proven robustness and safety properties \cite{Colledanchise2017}.
+In this section, we mainly focus on related work on \textit{reactive action planning and execution}, a class of methods that exploits reactive plans, which are stored structures that contain the behavior of an agent.
+To begin with, BTs \cite{Colledanchise2018, Colledanchise2017} gathered increasing popularity in robotics to specify reactive behaviors. {BTs are de-facto replacing finite state machines (FSM) in several state-of-the-art systems, for instance in the successor of the ROS Navigation Stack, Nav2. \cite{macenski2020marathon}} BTs are graphical representations for action execution.
+The general advantage of BTs is that they are modular and can be composed into more complex higher-level behaviors, without the need to specify how different BTs relate to each other.
+They are also an intuitive representation that modularizes other architectures such as FSM and decision trees, with proven robustness and safety properties \cite{Colledanchise2017}.
 These advantages and the structure of BTs make them particularly suitable for the class of dynamic problems we are considering in this work, as explained later on in Section \ref{sec:Background}.
 However, in classical formulations of BTs, the plan reactivity still comes from hard-coded recovery behaviors.
-This means that highly reactive BTs are usually big and complex, and that adding new robotic skills would require revising a large tree.
-To partially cope with these problems, Colledanchise et al.~\cite{Colledanchise2019} proposed a blended reactive task and action planner which dynamically expands a BT at runtime through back-chaining.
+This means that highly reactive BTs are usually big and complex and that adding new robotic skills would require revising a large tree.
+To partially cope with these problems, the authors in \cite{Colledanchise2019} proposed a blended reactive task and action planner which dynamically expands a BT at runtime through back-chaining.